Carphone Warehouse

-Carphone Warehouse is a mobile phone retailer based in London, United Kingdom.
+Carphone Warehouse is an online-only mobile phone retailer operating as a trading name of Currys Retail Limited (part of Currys plc).

 In August 2014 the company became a subsidiary of Currys plc (previously named "Dixons Carphone"), which was formed by the merger of its former parent Carphone Warehouse Group with Dixons Retail.
 Prior to this merger, Carphone Warehouse Group was listed on the London Stock Exchange, and was a constituent of the FTSE 250 Index.

-Following the closure of all stand-alone UK stores in April 2020, all remaining Carphone Warehouse UK outlets were within branches of Currys PC World.
-In April 2021, the Carphone Warehouse business in Ireland (including all stand-alone and co-located branches and the website) was closed with immediate effect.
-Currys continued to use the Carphone Warehouse brand in the United Kingdom, online and, until 2021, inside Currys stores.
+Following the closure of all standalone UK stores in April 2020, the only remaining Carphone Warehouse UK outlets were those within branches of Currys PC World.
+In April 2021, all standalone and co-located Carphone Warehouse branches in Ireland (and the associated website) were closed with immediate effect.
+Currys continued to use the Carphone Warehouse brand in the United Kingdom both online and in Currys stores until 2021.

 History

 Early years

-The company was co-founded in 1989 by Sir Charles Dunstone and Julian Brownlie, who put £6,000 into the company from their savings.
+The company was co-founded in 1989 by Sir Charles Dunstone and Julian Brownlie, who made an initial personal investment of £6,000 into the company.
 Guy Johnson of NEC UK became the second partner at the company, later taking up the role of Logistics and Distribution director.
-In 1990, Dunstone brought in his school friend David Ross, a chartered accountant, who became Chief Operating Officer in the same year.
+In 1990, Dunstone's school friend David Ross, a chartered accountant, became Chief Operating Officer.

 1999 to 2009

 In January 1999, the company bought Tandy's operations in the United Kingdom for £9 million.
 In July 2000, Carphone Warehouse issued an IPO.
-In July 2001, Johnson sold the majority of his stake and retired.
+In July 2001, Johnson sold the majority of his stake in the company and retired.
 Carphone Warehouse bought Opal Telecom in November 2002.

-In 2003, Ross started to step down from the COO role.
-In July 2005, he became deputy chairman.
-On 10 October 2006, the Carphone Warehouse announced that it would purchase the Internet access business of AOL in the United Kingdom for £370m.
+In 2003, Ross gradually stepped down as COO, becoming deputy chairman in July 2005.
+On 10 October 2006, Carphone Warehouse announced that it would purchase AOL in the United Kingdom for £370m.
 Also in that month, it was announced that Geek Squad would be launching in the United Kingdom, in a 50/50 joint venture between Carphone Warehouse and Best Buy.

 In May 2008, Best Buy agreed to buy a 50% share in Carphone Warehouse's retail business for £1.1 billion, to launch the Best Buy Europe joint venture, named CPW Europe.
 Best Buy and Carphone Warehouse also opened joint venture stores in the United States.

 Ross, by now a non-executive director, resigned from the board in December 2008.

 2010 to 2021

-In 2010, the broadband and home phone business was spun off as TalkTalk.
+In 2010, the broadband and home phone branches of Carphone Warehouse were spun off as TalkTalk.

 In May 2014, Carphone Warehouse Group and Dixons Retail announced their merger to create Dixons Carphone.
 The merger completed on 7 August 2014.
 The Dixons Group staff moved into 1 Portal Way, the original home of Carphone Warehouse in West London, in May 2015.

 In May 2015, Carphone Warehouse launched iD Mobile, a mobile virtual network operator using Three's network.

 In April 2020, products and services from the O2 network ceased to be available from Carphone Warehouse after the companies were unable to reach a contractual agreement.